 - Prone to associate with strange people.

 Jupiter, traditionally Pisces ruling planet, may add a philosophical or spiritual dimension to an already open mind, as well as encouraging optimism.
 In other circumstances, over-estimation of, or expansiveness towards others may be a problem, or an exaggeration of the pull to nurture and the equal pull to escape into the world of imagination.

-- Understanding and compassionate, overflows with sympathy and kindness.
+- Understanding and compassion, overflow with sympathy and kindness.

 - Feels deeply, moved to acts of charity with little thought of self.

-- Great faith in Universe and power of good to transcend difficulties.
+- Great faith in the Universe and the power of good to transcend difficulties.

 - Highly receptive and imaginative mind.

 - Mystical, religious, and psychic matters may attract.